freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 400.1

-Run your script to bask in the glory of your work.
+Run the script to see your final product :smile:

 #### HINTS